 How would you rate the tech providers?

 In addition to the tech itself, look at the actual service and customer experience the provider is giving.
 Does the vendor offer user training to drive adoption and quarterly product road maps?
 Is it able to customize its tech to fit your program’s needs?
 Does the provider have any travel expertise to understand the industry’s unique challenges?
 With what’s going on in the travel space right now, it’s also important to look at the stability of a company and if it can adapt to the times ahead.

 What kind of data security protections does your tech stack have in place?

 Data security and privacy have been increasingly top of mind for travel programs, which traditionally handle sensitive information like passport or credit card numbers.
-Going forward, it’s possible that your program will now need to store health information as well, such as immunization records for COVID-19 or temperature readings.
+It’s possible that your program now needs to store health information as well, such as immunization records for COVID-19.
 Health data privacy is regulated differently from other personal information.
-For instance, in the United States health privacy is protected by HIPAA, which regulates how organizations store and transfer health data information.
+For instance, in the United States, health privacy is protected by HIPAA, which regulates how organizations store and transfer health data information.

 When you evaluate new providers, consider how data security is built into the DNA of the company you’re considering.
-Ask how they adhere to data privacy law, like the General Data Privacy Regulation (GDPR), and how they maintain data privacy standards for new fields.
+Ask how they adhere to data privacy law, like the General Data Privacy Regulation, and how they maintain data privacy standards for new fields.